Dynamical Tropicalisation: Preliminaries of the Theory of Currents

-\section{Preliminaries of the theory of currents}
+\section{Preliminaries of the Theory of Currents}

-The content of this section is extracted from the book \cite{DemaillyBook1}, which has been made publicly available!
+The content of this section is extracted from Demailly's book \cite{DemaillyBook1}, which has always been generously publicly available.
 2mm Let $X$ be a complex manifold of dimension $n$.
 For a non-negative integer $k$, we consider the space of smooth complex differential forms of degree $k$ with compact support, denoted by $\mathscr{D}^{k}(X),$ endowed with the inductive limit topology.
 The \textit{topological dual} to $\mathscr{D}^{k}(X),$ constitutes the space of currents of dimension $k$,

 that is, the space of all continuous linear functionals on $\mathscr{D}^{k}(X)$.
 Hence, a current $\sT \in \mathscr{D}'_{k}(X)$ acts on any form $\varphi \in \mathscr{D}^{k}(X)$ and yields $\langle \sT, \varphi \rangle \in \C.$ 2mm